hat-open/hat-event/docs/event.rst

 receives a Backend instance and a Monitor `Client` instance from `hat.monitor.client.Client` (see `Monitor Server`_).

-Event server uses Syncer client to synchronize with a remote Event server.
-In case when Event server is run without Monitor Server (without `monitor` in configuration), Syncer client is not run: no other Event Servers are expected, so there is no need for synchronization.
+Event Server uses Syncer Client to synchronize with a remote Event Server.
+In case when Event Server is run without Monitor Server (without `monitor` in configuration), Syncer Client is not run: no other Event Servers are expected, so there is no need for synchronization.

 Syncer Client uses Monitor Client in order to discover remote Event Servers, that is their Syncer Servers.
-It registers corresponding callback to Monitor client's `register_change_cb` and tracks `ComponentInfo` (see `Component Information`_) of components from the same `group` (correspond to remote Event Server).
+It registers corresponding callback to Monitor Client's `register_change_cb` and tracks `ComponentInfo` (see `Component Information`_) of components from the same `group` (correspond to remote Event Server).
 Once it gets `ComponentInfo`, it is interested in its `data` property in order to get `syncer_token`, `server_id` and `syncer_server_address` (see :ref:`here <monitor_component_data>`).
-First it checks that `syncer_token` of the remote server matches with its  own `syncer_token`(defined in configuration).
-If they doesn't match, client ignores that component and doesn't connect to its Syncer server.
+First it checks that `syncer_token` of the remote server matches with its own `syncer_token` (defined in configuration).
+This mechanism can be used, for example, to check if remote server node has matching system configuration.
+If they doesn't match, client ignores that component and doesn't connect to its Syncer Server.
 Otherwise, client uses `syncer_server_address` to connect to the remote Syncer server.
 Once it connects, client immediately sends `MsgReq` in order to request synchronization.
 The main reference for synchronization of events is `lastEventId`, that it gets from Backend's `get_last_event_id` method using `server_id` obtained from Monitor client.